bphackers/hltraining/README.md

     ~/fabric-sample/release/linux-amd64/bin/configtxgen -profile TwoOrgs -outputCreateChannelTx channel.tx -channelID mychannel

-Comment this line in ~/fabric-sample/release/samples/e2e/docker-compose.yaml to go through the commands manually with vim or nano (TODO: automate with sed later):
+Comment this line in ~/fabric-sample/release/samples/e2e/docker-compose-no-tls.yaml to go through the commands manually with vim or nano.
+Notice that it is the no-tls docker-compose (TODO: automate with sed later):

     # command: /bin/bash -c './scripts/script.sh ${CHANNEL_NAME}; '